harness/developer-hub/tutorials/security-tests/build-scan-push-sto-only.md

   - A Harness account and STO module license.
   - You must have a [Security Testing Developer or SecOps role](/docs/security-testing-orchestration/get-started/onboarding-guide/#create-an-sto-pipeline) assigned.
   - A basic understanding of key STO concepts and good practices is recommended.
-This tutorial builds on the [SAST code scans using Semgrep](/tutorials/security-tests/sast-scan-semgrep) and [Container image scans with Aqua Trivy](/tutorials/security-tests/sast-scan-semgrep).
+This tutorial builds on the [SAST code scans using Semgrep](/tutorials/security-tests/sast-scan-semgrep) and [Container image scans with Aqua Trivy](/tutorials/security-tests/sast-scan-semgrep) tutorials.
   - A Semgrep account login and access token.
 For specific instructions, go to [Getting started from the CLI](https://github.com/semgrep/semgrep#option-2-getting-started-from-the-cli) in the README on GitHub.
   - GitHub requirements — This tutorial assumes you have the following:
     - A GitHub account and access token.
     - A [GitHub connector](/docs/platform/connectors/code-repositories/ref-source-repo-provider/git-hub-connector-settings-reference) that specifies your account (`http://github.com/my-account`) but not a specific repository (`http://github.com/my-account/my-repository`).
-    - Your GitHub account should include a repository with a Dockerfile for creating an image.
+    - Your GitHub account should include a repository with code in a [language supported by Semgrep](https://semgrep.dev/docs/supported-languages/) such as Python or NodeJS.
+The repo should also include a Dockerfile for creating an image.

       This tutorial uses the [dvpwa repository](https://github.com/williamwissemann/dvpwa) as an example.
 The simplest setup is to fork this repository into your GitHub account.